 All homebuyers assisted with HOME funds for down payment and closing cost assistance are required to repay the assistance at the time of sale or transfer of property.
 A lien is placed on the property to secure the loan.
 Affordable homeownership units which are created using HOME funds will use the resale provisions.
 The Resale/Recapture Policy for Homeownership Activities for the County of Lancaster can be accessed at https://lchra.com/wp-content/uploads/2023/03/HOME-Resale.Recapture-Policy-2021.pdf.
-HOME funds used for homebuyer assistance or for the rehabilitation of Owner-occupied single family houisng will use the HOME affodable homeownership limits for Lancaster County provided by HUD.
+HOME funds used for homebuyer assistance or for the rehabilitation of Owner-occupied single family housng will use the HOME affodable homeownership limits for Lancaster County provided by HUD.

-Additionally, the county intends to use the HOME affordable homeownership limits provided by HUD, but development teams can determine the final sale price for homeownership units and the county will ensure the sale price is within the established limits.
+Development teams determine the final sale price for homeownership units and the County will ensure that the sale price is within the HOME affordable homeownership limits established annually by HUD for Lancaster County.